Breaking up sucks. It can be painful, and complicated. So how do you navigate a break-up?

 - how to end a romantic relationship

-- messages on how to end a relationship
+- how to end a romance and remain friends

 - when to leave a romantic relationship